mknblch/kasimaps/README.md

 - `right click` copies the current position to clipboard
 - the position can be pasted directly into in-game chat (/say, /tell, /group, /ooc)
 - when the parser reads the position in chat it creates a single waypoint marker
+- the `Find` menu lists all known POI on the current map
+- Find-Markers can be individually removed using `left click` or completely removed using `right click`

 #### p99 Zone-Data

 - Map data taken from P1999 Wiki 10/2022
 - POIs have been grouped and merged by distance
-- `Click on POI` to cycle through the names
+- use `Options -> POI` to enable/disable each layer individually
 - Since locations on wiki mostly miss the Z part the p99 POI data will be visible regardless of your current position

 #### Multiplayer Map Synchronization